6 Best Fly Sprays for Horses That Really Work

 Fly Predators

 An insect growth regulator (IGR) is a supplement that you can give your horse.
 It’s consumed as a pellet in the horse’s feed and breaks down at the end of the digestion cycle.
-When your horse poops and the flies lay eggs on it, the flies cannot develop an exoskeleton so they can’t fly away and reproduce, generally, the flies die before maturing.
+Any eggs laid on the horse’s manure are unable to develop an exoskeleton, meaning they can’t fly away and reproduce.
+This is a great way to proactively control the fly population.

-If you’re feeling a little on the hippy side, many people claim that there are benefits to feeding your horse garlic.
-Many individuals claim adding garlic powder to your animal’s feed deters flies from irritating livestock, horses included.
-Start small with one teaspoon daily and increase in small doses until results are seen.
-Do not exceed 2 tbs per day.
-Some say they see results in about a week, others say it can take up to 4 weeks to see the full effects of using garlic powder.
+If you’re feeling a little on the hippy side, many people claim there are benefits to feeding your horse garlic.
+Adding garlic powder to your animal’s feed is said to deter flies from irritating livestock, horses included.
+Start small with one teaspoon daily, and increase in small doses until you see results.
+Do not exceed two tablespoons per day.
+Some say they see results in about a week, while others say it can take up to four weeks to see the full effects of using garlic powder.

 Implementing fly control for horses is a necessary part of ownership.
 While these pests are certainly annoying, it’s not impossible to deal with them.
-The best way to manage this issue is a multi-pronged approach that involves treating the environment of the horse as well as the horse itself.
+The best way to manage this issue is a multi-pronged approach that involves treating your horse’s environment along with your horse.
 Choose a great fly spray, and you will have a much happier horse!

 Back to blog